 - The partner application should not exchange the request token for the access token until the user has completed all of the actions on your landing page.

 - Must have an indication that the connection was successful. (required)

 - Must provide next steps. (required)

 - Users should be provided with a method to disconnect within your portal.
 Please see documentation for revoking a token on the Developer Portal. (strongly recommended)

 Providing text alternatives for non-text content ensures that individuals with visual impairment are still able to understand your site or application.
 SAP Concur recommends providing short text alternatives for images, which makes your image content nearly as accessible as your text-based content.
-This allows special technology such as screen readers (which assist the blind) to read your content aloud to a user with visual disabilities.
+This allows special technology such as screen readers to read your content aloud to a user with visual disabilities.

-SAP Concur’s design focuses on making it easy for users to see and/or hear content.
-SAP Concur manages this challenge by:
+Make it easy for users to see and/or hear content by:

 - Clearly separating foreground from background.